The assignment: Describe a time when you experienced the joy of inquiry (or learning, or discovery).

 I lost someone close to me and I was deeply feeling that pain.
 Each day I felt a hollow where that presence used to be, and each night the pain seemed to rise from a depth where I must have been repressing it.
 Such a sweet friend she was to us for many years, her sense of fun, her affection, and her loyalty, her soulful eyes that connected directly with my heart.

 Because of my meditation practice I’d been observing my experiences and emotions as they are presented.
 When I felt tears well up I opened to whatever was there and did not turn away.
 After I went to bed for the night I woke a little after midnight and felt access to great spaciousness, so I sat up to meditate.
 I went right to depths beyond what was normally available to me then, and I wondered if there was a connection to this opening of the heart to the pain of my sorrow.
 As vastness made thought light and transparent, the feel of sorrow and the loss of a loved one brought more tears.
 But something peculiar was happening in this immensity; the feel of sorrow turned sweet.
 I found myself welcoming the near ecstatic sensations running up and down my spine, and there was no longer any pain.
 There was freedom, I was thanking life for the gift of being, and I was grateful for the open awareness of joy and sorrow, for underneath the layers of thought and conditioning that rule my surface existence there was little difference.
-In vastness, where the storm of my center forms and blows with sound and fury there was a calm of such exquisite delicacy, and a deep reverence.
+In vastness, where the storm of my center forms and blows with sound and fury there was a calm of such exquisite delicacy, and a deep, profound reverence.